The ‘radical-streak’ of influential architecture practice, MVRDV

 My personal drive is to collaborate on the design and realization of buildings that have a strong connection to and impact on their direct surroundings, such as (semi) public buildings, refurbishments of monumental buildings, which can revive their neighbourhood and buildings with a clear end-user.”

-The right office feels like a warm-home-away-from-home: discover the new Grammarly’s office in Kiev designed by balbek bureau.
+[ Read also the new Grammarly’s office in Kiev designed by balbek bureau ]

 The ‘If Factory’ project will convert a disused Shenzhen factory into a creative office space.
 Could you explain to us the characteristics of this unique project and which new areas will be added?